thirdseed/CmdArgMgr/README.md

 Register them via the `registerConfigItem` function of `CmdArgMgr_Char`:

 - Expects both the set of possible arguments and the `CmdArgMgr_Char` object to be `constexpr`.
 This enables the determination as to what command(s) are valid to be made at compile-time.
-- Use ths static function `CmdArgMgr_Char::argToId` to convert a character to a format understood by the argument manager.
+- Use the static function `CmdArgMgr_Char::argToId` to convert a character to a format understood by the argument manager.

 In all, the insertion of a command represented by the letter `u` may look like the following:
 ```cpp